AN-SWAPNIL/L3-T1_CSE310_Compiler_Offline/README.md

 # C Compiler (Short version)
-This repositoy contains implementation of assignments from Compiler Sessional course, offered in Department of Computer Science and Engineering at Bangladesh University of Engineering and Technology (BUET)
+This repositoy contains implementation of assignments from Compiler Sessional course (CSE 310), offered in Department of CSE at BUET.

 - ## **`Offline 1` : Symbol Table**